We Are Unblessed

 We all are unwise

-“We Are Unhappy” is a song about powerlessness: we can’t lie to ourselves; we can’t comfort our children when they see other children torn apart from their parents.
-Still, it is by no means a declaration of surrender; nor is it an invitation to feel sorry for ourselves.
-It is, rather, confirmation that sometimes the only thing you can do with despair is live it.
+“We Are Unhappy” is a song about a very bad state of affairs: we can’t lie to ourselves; we can’t comfort our children when they see other children torn apart from their parents.
+But it’s not a declaration of surrender, nor an invitation to feel sorry for ourselves.
+Sometimes the only thing you can do with despair is live through it.

-When I Googled for a link to “We Are Unhappy” I learned that Oldham reworked that and other songs from Wolfroy Goes to Town for the 2014 album Singer’s Grave: A Sea of Tongues, with the uplifting spiritual thrust of the McCrary sisters and lots of snappy, Ken Burns-worthy banjo work.
-You can’t even find an official YouTube video of the song’s somber six-and-a-half-minute progenitor.
-Instead, the tune gets belted out in half the time, like an anthem.
+When I searched for a link to “We Are Unhappy,” I learned that Oldham reworked that and other songs from Wolfroy Goes to Town for the 2014 album Singer’s Grave: A Sea of Tongues, with the uplifting spiritual thrust of the McCrary sisters and lots of snappy banjo work.
+The new version gets belted out in half the time, like an anthem.
+My guess is that Oldham realized that the 2011 version was too much of a downer even for a misanthrope.
+Cognitive dissonance was the only way forward for us—the “we” who are America’s designated mourners, “we,” the unblessed. §